Back to: Climate change article.

 an open question.
 (See below.)

-The year 2005 might be a once in a lifetime event.
+The year 2005 might have been a once in a lifetime event.
 It was an incredible season, which ended with 'Zeta' at the end of the year (30/12!).

 Another way of looking at this subject is considering the number of major (catagory 3 or above) landfalling hurricanes in the US.
 These data do not suffer from the drawback of missing smaller storms or under rating due to missing of the moment of maximum intensity (for the older data).
 Their strength at the moment of landfall is precisely known.